 Students who pursue this certificate concurrently with a graduate degree program at The College at Brockport should consult with their advisor to determine how credit earned for the certificate might be used toward their chosen degree.

-- Gain awareness of the biological, psychological and sociological foundations of aging in the United States.
+- Students will gain awareness of the biological, psychological, and sociological foundations of aging in the United States.

-- Demonstrate an understanding of public policy and its impact on health and aging.
+- Students will demonstrate an understanding of public policy and its impact on health and aging.

-- Develop an understanding of the existing service delivery system for older adults and will identify approaches to improving services.
+- Students will develop an understanding of the existing service delivery system for older adults and will identify approaches to improving services.

-- Identify ways to assist older adults, families, and organizations to achieve a successful response to aging.
+- Students will identify ways to assist older adults, families, and organizations to achieve a successful response to aging.